michael2012z/BitBible/markdown/KJV/files/Isa.md

 33. Behold, the Lord, the Lord of hosts, shall lop the bough with terror: and the high ones of stature shall be hewn down, and the haughty shall be humbled.

-34. And he shall cut down the thickets of the forest with iron, and Lebanon shall fall by a mighty one.by…: or, mightily
+34. And he shall cut down the thickets of the forest with iron, and Lebanon shall fall by a mighty one.

 ## Isaiah 11